Naming components and hierarchy

-It is also possible to group related components in an expandable interface in order to help with Storybook organization.
+It is also possible to group related components in an expandable interface to help with Storybook organization.
 To do so, use the

 / as a separator:

-title) will be hoisted up to replace their parent component in the sidebar.
-This means you can have stories files like this:
+title) are automatically hoisted up to replace their parent component in the UI.
+For example:

 Because story exports are automatically "start cased" (